 In contrast to many of my projects, which are cleanly built on custom circuit boards, this one is an example of classic throwing it together with the parts I had on-hand.

 It’s an AC-AC wall wart transformer, feeding into a full bridge rectifier.
-Then it splits with a forward diode to a large capacitor and a 7805 linear regulator to power the ESP32 dev board.
+Then it splits with a forward diode to a large capacitor and some series diodes to feed the VIN of the ESP32 dev board.
 The second path goes to a basic op-amp zero-crossing detector.

 The ESP32 timestamps the zero-crossing pulses, averages them over a few different time windows, and outputs frequency measurements.
 The measurements get uploaded over wifi to my central data-collection system and I generate graphs of the data.